 Eycott Hill Nature Reserve

-The National Lottery Heritage Fund awarded us £1.6 million which helped with the £968,000 purchase price and will enable us to run a five-year project that will have a number of benefits for wildlife and people.
+The National Lottery Heritage Fund awarded us £1.6 million which helped with the £968,000 purchase price and has enabled us to run a five-year project that has had a number of benefits for wildlife and people.

 Stuart Maconie says "The news that Cumbria Wildlife Trust has been granted Heritage Lottery Fund money to begin restoration and access work on Eycott Hill is wonderful news for those of us who love this rough and shapely hill in a gloriously lonely and unspoilt part of the Lakes.
 Get up there and see for yourself."